 Final Thoughts: How to Plow a Garden?

-Since you are here to know how to plow a garden, there are also other schools of thought, which can represent a valid alternative to be discovered.
+Since you are here to know how to plow a garden, other schools of thought can represent a valid alternative to be discovered.
 It is possible to cultivate without working the soil and without removing weeds; there is a theory called “agriculture of not doing,” those who are curious can follow the realization of a natural vegetable garden prepared in this way.
-Even the synergistic garden with its raised benches is a good alternative method to the classic spading.
+Even the synergistic garden with raised benches is an excellent alternative to classic spading.

 Frequently Answered Questions